What is Quantitative Market Research?

 - GAP Analysis:

 GAP analysis is used to calculate the difference between the desired and actual performance of a particular product/service.
-By measuring this, an organization can make improvements to mend the gap and make their attributes more appealing to reduce the gap.
+By measuring GAP analysis, an organization can make improvements to mend the gap and make their attributes more appealing to reduce the gap.

 - MaxDiff Analysis: